linc-lion/linc-cv/README.md

-# LINC Lion Recognition Service
+# LINC Lion Identification Service

-A lion recognition service based on lion face and whisker predictions.
+A lion identification service based on lion face and whisker recognition.

 ## Local setup for Mac